 That said, if you’re photographing at an exotic location, and happen to see something that just might get you a measly few million views on YouTube, why not?
 Better than fumbling and activating your phone, and leaving your expensive camera gear unattended, isn’t it?

-Not to mention, the video recording quality of the D7500 beats that from any of my cellphones by miles.
-It’s an unfair comparison, I know, given the larger, much more expensive lens and sensor on the D7500.
-Still, it’s something that pops at you right away.
-As of this point of writing, I’ve already decided to use the D7500 exclusively for all my future YouTube video recordings.
+Not to mention, the video recording quality of DSLRs like the Nikon D7500 beats that from any cellphones by miles.
+It’s an unfair comparison, I know, given the larger, much more expensive lens and sensor on DSLRs.
+Still, it’s a difference that’s too great to be dismissed.

-4K Recording Quality
+D7500 4K Recording Quality

-Since the Nikon D7500 has already demonstrated fantastic noise management in still shots, I was relatively confident this would not be an issue for it.
+Since the Nikon D7500 has already demonstrated fantastic noise management in still shots, I was relatively confident that noise would not be an issue for its videos.
 In fact, I was sure it would excel.
 Thus, for the tests, I deliberately chose darker environments as the testing grounds.
 I wanted to see how “great” it gets.

 I think there’s little doubt that the quality is amazing.
 The same goes for audio quality, though in this case, I must highlight there was very little background noise other than the display soundtrack.

 Which should then justify Nikon D7500 video recording capabilities getting full marks from me, had there not been a rather alarming situation.